georgepar/sfc-work/boron/boron-testcase.md

 	at java.lang.Thread.run(Thread.java:745)[:1.8.0_14-internal]
 ```

-A crawl through the ODL mailing list gives [this bug report](https://lists.opendaylight.org/pipermail/bugs/2015-April/013255.html)
+A quick search leads to [this bug report](https://bugs.opendaylight.org/show_bug.cgi?id=2957).
-where [a solution](https://lists.opendaylight.org/pipermail/bugs/2015-April/013276.html) is suggested.
 The bug report is a year old.

 ## Various errors